Pharmacology BSc (Hons)

 Your future career

-We offer dedicated careers support, further opportunities to thrive, such as volunteering and industry networking. our courses are created in collaboration with employers and industry to ensure they accurately reflect the real-life practices of your future career and provide you with the essential skills needed.
-You can focus on building interpersonal skills through group work and benefit from our investment in the latest cutting edge technologies and facilities.
+We offer dedicated careers support, and further opportunities to thrive, such as volunteering and industry networking.
+Our courses are created in collaboration with employers and industry to ensure they accurately reflect the real-life practices of your future career and provide you with the essential skills needed.
+You can focus on building interpersonal skills through group work and benefit from our investment in the latest cutting-edge technologies and facilities.
+Our pharmacology course will be a great foundation for your future career, whether it be in clinical pharmacology or in a more general science job role.

 Industry links

 Our annual career conferences have been a source of inspiration, encouragement and valuable information and advice for pharmacology students.
 These events include talks by alumni, employers and recruitment agencies.
-Your degree will leave you well-placed to take up a research post, maybe at a university or in a research institute, to enter the exciting field of drug discovery.
+Your pharmacology degree will leave you well-placed to take up a research post, maybe at a university or in a research institute, to enter the exciting field of drug discovery.
 You'll also be able to apply for medicine, dentistry, pharmacy and veterinary medicine as a graduate.

 Graduate employers